Find game schools near you

 Like most jobs, game audio engineer salaries are based on years of audio experience, areas of expertise, and whether there’s a “manager” or “director” in the job title.
 The more experience you have, the more you’re likely to get paid.

 However, there’s also a difference in pay depending on what type of game project is being worked on.
-Audio engineers working for bigger studios and creating large, AAA-quality games can make significantly more than audio engineers working on smaller 1- or 2-person mobile teams, for example.
+Audio engineers working for bigger studios and creating large, AAA-quality games can make significantly more than audio engineers working on smaller one- or two-person mobile teams, for example.

 Search for Game Audio Engineer Jobs